kpas-data/Australia-s-Housing/README.md

-# Australia-s-Housing
+# Australia's Housing
-Analyzes housing affordability in Australia using KPMG 2025 insights.
+Analyses housing affordability in Australia using KPMG 2025 insights.
 Explores regional gaps and rising costs with Python, Pandas, and Power BI.
 Delivers data-driven insights to inform sustainable housing solutions.